learn-co-students/javascript-reduce-lab-cb-gh-000/README.md

 # JavaScript Reduce Lab

 ## Overview
 This lab will give you practice using a reduce function and iterating over different abstractions.

 ## Introduction
 By now, we know that `.reduce()` is nothing more than a function to reduce an array to another value, such as a number, a string, or another array.
 This allows us to easily count word occurrences, calculate a total sum of product prices, and so on.

 In this lab, we'll focus on flexing those `reduce()` muscles!
 Remember — `Array.prototype.reduce()` takes two arguments: the `callback` and the `initialValue`.

 ## Technologic
 Pat and Dave are hard at work in the battery factory.
 They've assembled several batches of batteries today.
-Let's count how many assembled batteries we ended up with, while they go out for an oil change.
+Let's count how many assembled batteries we ended up with while they go out for an oil change.

-* Create a new variable called `totalBatteries` which is the sum of all of the battery counts in the `batteryBatches` array.
+* Create a new variable called `totalBatteries`, which is the sum of all of the battery counts in the `batteryBatches` array.
 Naturally, use `.reduce()` for this!

 ## Perfecting the monologue
 ![Walter White](https://media.giphy.com/media/YyOQPNOesPtWo/giphy.gif)